Appealing Your Current Year Property Assessment

 To learn more about these options, see Assessment Appeals Process.

-Changes in the prior year’s market value upon which the Truth in Taxation estimate is based can only be made by one of following two methods:
+Changes in the prior year’s market value upon which the Truth in Taxation estimate is based can only be made by one of following methods:

 1. Abatement.
 The property value or classification abatement can be granted for a maximum of three payable years, the current year’s taxes and the two prior years.
 Abatements are granted only for: